 - Travel out of state.

 - Cost of doing business as usual.

 - Fringe Benefits.
 WPS funds may be used to pay for fringe benefits for individuals directly carrying out program activities.
 WPS should NOT be used to pay for fringe benefits related to general oversight or administrative functions.
-These benefits can be counted as grantee’s matching funds for purposes of application, but are not directly reimbursable by the grant.
+These benefits CAN be counted as grantee’s matching funds for purposes of application.

 - New Positions.
 WPS monies cannot be utilized to fund new positions regardless of whether or not they are related to a specific safety project being proposed for funding.

 - Facilities maintenance and/or utility bills (heating and electrical bills, etc.).

 - In-kind services provided by consultants or contractors.
 These include services for which your company has not received directly an invoice, or for which you have not incurred an expense such as in the case of services and commodities that have been categorized under a trade-in agreement.

 - Submit: Eight copies (1 original and 7 copies) of the application signed by agency officer.